Spring Garden Revival

 Stormwater Management & MS4 Compliance During Lawn Leveling Operations in Rockport

-All grading projects disturbing more than 1,000 square feet must comply with MS4 permit requirements and the MassDEP Stormwater Management Standards.
-Erosion and sediment controls, such as perimeter silt fences, check dams, and sediment basins, are required, along with daily cleanup (sweeping, not hosing) and inlet protection.
+All grading projects disturbing more than 1,000 square feet must comply with the MassDEP Stormwater Management Standards and MS4 permit requirements.
+Erosion and sediment controls, such as perimeter silt fences, check dams, sediment basins, and inlet protection, are mandatory.
+Construction best management practices (BMPs) include daily cleanup (sweeping, not hosing), material containment, and immediate repair of failed controls.
 Long-term benefits of compliant grading include improved drainage, enhanced infiltration, and reduced runoff velocities, with slopes maintained between 1–2% minimum and 33% maximum.
-Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of any failed controls.
+Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and prompt corrective action as needed.

 Utility Coordination & Infrastructure Protection Requirements for Safe Grading Operations

-Before any excavation or grading, Dig Safe (811) notification is mandatory, with 72 hours advance notice recommended (48 hours minimum by law).
+Before any excavation or grading, Dig Safe (811) notification is mandatory, with a recommended 72-hour advance notice (48 hours is the legal minimum).
 Utilities must be clearly marked, and photographic documentation is advised.
 Hand-digging is required within 18 inches of marked utilities, including gas, electric, water, sewer, telecom, cable, and irrigation lines.
 In the event of a utility strike, work must stop immediately, and 911, the utility company, and Dig Safe must be notified.
-Utility clearance must be verified before excavation, with coordination from the Rockport Water and Sewer Division and a final inspection upon completion.
+Utility clearance must be verified before excavation, with coordination involving the Rockport Water and Sewer Division for final inspection and infrastructure protection.

 Rockport Water and Sewer Division